alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

       c.
-The TLD name servers will respond again with a redirect, this time informing the computer performing the name lookup with what authoritative name server to contact.
+The TLD name servers will respond again with a redirect, this time informing the computer performing the name lookup with what --authoritative name server(NS record)-- to contact.
 Authoritative name servers are responsible for the last two parts of any domain name which is the resolution at which a single organization may be responsible for DNS lookups.

       d. the DNS lookup could be redirected at the authoritative server which would finally provide the actual IP of the server in question